-Erythropoietin is a hormone that is produced predominantly by specialised cells in the kidney.
+Erythropoietin (EPO) is a hormone that is produced predominantly by specialised cells called interstitial cells in the kidney.
 Once it is made, it acts on red blood cells to protect them against destruction.
 At the same time it stimulates stem cells of the bone marrow to increase the production of red blood cells.

-Althought the precise mechanisms that control the production of erythropoietin are poorly understood, it is well known that specialised cells in the kidney are capable of detecting and responding to low levels of oxygen through increased production of erythropoietin.
+Although the precise mechanisms that control the production of erythropoietin are poorly understood, it is well known that specialised cells in the kidney are capable of detecting and responding to low levels of oxygen (hypoxaemia) through increased production of erythropoietin.
 When there is sufficient oxygen in the blood circulation, the production of erythropoietin is reduced, but when oxygen levels go down, the production of erythropoietin goes up.
-This is adaptive because it facilitates the production of more red blood cells to transport more oxygen around the body, thus raising oxygen levels in the tissues.
-For example, erythropoietin production will go up when moving to a high altitude.
-This is because the air pressure is lower, the pressure of oxygen is lower and so less oxygen is taken up by the blood therefore stimulating erythropoietin production.
-In low oxygen states people risk developing hypoxia - oxygen deprivation.
-Hypoxia can also occur when there is poor ventilation of the lungs such as occurs in emphysema and in cardiovascular disease.
-The production of erythropoietin decreases in kidney failure and various chronic diseases such as AIDS, certain cancers and chronic inflammatory diseases like rheumatoid arthritis.
+This is an adaptive mechanism because it facilitates the production of more red blood cells to transport more oxygen around the body, thus raising oxygen levels in the tissues.
+For example, when moving in to a high altitude the air pressure drops and this can cause hypoxia that stimulates an increase in erythropoietin production.
+In low oxygen states, people risk developing hypoxia - oxygen deprivation.
+Hypoxia can also occur when there is poor ventilation of the lungs such as occurs in chronic lung disease, emphysema and in cardiovascular disease.
+The production of erythropoietin is reduced in certain conditions such as kidney failure, chronic diseases like HIV/AIDS, and certain cancers and in chronic inflammatory diseases like rheumatoid arthritis.

-Excess erythropoietin results from chronic low oxygen levels or from rare tumours that produce high levels of erythropoietin.
-It causes a condition known as polycythaemia which is a high red blood cell count.
+Excess erythropoietin results from chronic exposure to low oxygen levels or from rare tumours that produce high levels of erythropoietin.
+It causes a condition known as polycythaemia which means high red blood cell count.
 In many people, polycythaemia does not cause any symptoms.
 However, there are some general and non-specific symptoms including weakness, fatigue, headache, itching, joint pain and dizziness.

 If you have too little erythropoietin, which is usually caused by chronic kidney disease, there will be fewer red blood cells and you will have anaemia.
 Erythropoietin has been made synthetically for the treatment of anaemia that results from chronic kidney failure.
 It is also given to patients with some rarer types of cancer.